 Delicious Thai Oyster Omelet at Nai Mong Hoi Thod

 We had the oyster version which we found to be full of flavor, though a little greasy.
-The oyster were surprisingly fresh and very tasty.
+The oysters were surprisingly fresh and very tasty.
 A highly recommended stop as a way to immerse yourself into the local Thai-Chinese culture, through food.

 Nai Mong Hoi Thod